Having control over my Blink security camera system is convenient and all, but it would be much better if I could do the same using my trusty PC.

 - Once successfully logged in, you will be greeted with an Android home screen, from which you can open the Google Play Store.

-- Open the Play Store and search for the Blink app.
+- Open the Play Store and enter Blink Home Monitor app on the search bar.

-- Once installed, you can boot the Blink app and log in with your Blink credentials to start controlling your Blink devices from the comfort of your Windows PC.
+- Once installed, tap on the Blink Home Monitoring app icon and log in with your Blink credentials to start enjoying the various premium features of your Blink devices from the comfort of your Windows PC.

-If you are facing issues installing BlueStacks, it could be your antivirus blocking the installation.
+If you are getting error notifications with installing BlueStacks, it could be your antivirus blocking the installation.
 In such a case, disable your antivirus for a bit to install the app.

 Using BlueStacks for MacOS